iCliniq Logo

 Eye floaters can be associated with any underlying medical condition.
 The following can cause eye floaters:

 • Age-Related Changes in the Eye: The shape of the vitreous-jelly-like substance that fills the eyeball shrinks.
-Also, with time, it may liquefy which leads to pulling away from the interior surface of the eyeball.
+Also, it may liquefy with time, which leads to pulling away from the eyeball's interior surface.
 This causes the fibers to clump together and form floaters.

-• Eye Injury: Trauma to the eye such as during low to the head can cause bleeding in the eye.
-This can lead to the development of eye floaters.
+• Eye Injury: Trauma to the eye, such as when low to the head, can cause bleeding in the eye, leading to the development of eye floaters.

-• Medical Conditions: Some medical conditions such as diabetes, hypertension, and migraine can cause floaters as a symptom.
+• Medical Conditions: Some medical conditions, such as diabetes (increased blood sugar), hypertension (increased blood pressure), and migraine, can cause floaters as a symptom.

-• Tearing of the Retina: If it is not treated, it can lead to retinal detachment and, ultimately permanent vision loss.
+• Tearing of the Retina: If not treated, it can lead to retinal detachment and, ultimately, permanent vision loss.

-• Medications: Some medications have the capability to form bubbles when injected into the vitreous.
-Now, these bubbles can appear as shadows, but once they are absorbed completely by the eye, it disappears.
+• Medications: Some medications can form bubbles when injected into the vitreous.
+These bubbles can appear as shadows, but once they are absorbed completely by the eye, they disappear.

-What Are the Risk Factors of Eye Floaters?
+What Are the Risk Factors for Eye Floaters?

 • Age: It is a major risk factor for the development of the condition.
 Individuals who are above 50 years of age are at more risk.